Skip to main content

 • Efficiency Through Flow: Limiting work-in-progress (WIP) improved delivery speed and minimized waste.

-Today, Kanban remains a key player in the list of agile methodologies.
+Today, Kanban remains a key player among the various agile methodologies.
 It enables companies to manage workflows dynamically while maintaining adaptability.
 It has seamlessly integrated into various agile methodologies, making it a core part of agile framework types used in software development and business operations.

 2) Incremental and Iterative Development (IID)